Noman-sheikh1/devTinder/src/homework.md

 --userAuth middleware
---add the userAuth middleware in profile api  and a new send connection requst api --set the expiry of jwt token and cookies to 7 days
+--add the userAuth middleware in profile api  and a new send connection requst api --set the expiry of jwt token and cookies to 7 days --create userSchema method to getjwt()
+--create userschmea method to compare password --explore tinder APIs
+--create a list of tinder api u can think of
+--grp multiple routes under respective router